USS Romeo: Later service

 On August 10, Romeo intervened when Confederate artillery and cavalry near Gaines Landing, Arkansas, badly damaged and almost captured the packet steamer Empress.
 Romeo fired her two bow guns at the Confederates, and used a hawser to tow Empress to safety.
 Romeo towed the steamer 5 miles upriver to a landing where Empress mechanical damage was repaired.
-The following morning, Romeo escorted the civilian vessel another 25 miles to safety, and later in the day came to the assistance of Prairie Bird when that vessel was fired on by Confederate forces near to where Empress had been fired on the day before.
-Owen did not approve of Baldwin's handling of this situation, stating that he believed "a more competent person ought to be placed in command of the Romeo", and that Baldwin was "entirely too old and too unused to a naval life".
-For most of the rest of the war, Romeo operated between Natchez and the mouth of the Arkansas.
-On September 30, Romeo was fired on by a group of Confederate guerrillas.
-No Union sailors were injured, and fire from the vessel drove off the Confederates.
-Towards the end of the war, Romeo was briefly assigned to the Ohio River.
-In late April 1865, Romeo was one of the vessels earmarked to patrol portions of the Mississippi River where fleeing Confederate president Jefferson Davis was expected to try to cross the river; Davis was eventually captured in Georgia in May.
-Romeo returned to Cairo in May.
-By April and May, the war was winding down with a Confederate defeat.
-Romeo was one of a number of vessels determined to be surplus as part of the postwar reduction in the strength of the navy.
+The following morning, Romeo escorted the civilian vessel another 25 miles to safety, and later in the day came to the assistance of Prairie Bird when that vessel was fired on by Confederate forces near where Empress had been fired on the day before.
+Aside from a short assignment to the Ohio River late in the war, Romeo operated in the region between Natchez and the mouth of the Arkansas.
+On September 30, Romeo was fired on by a group of Confederate guerrillas, who were driven off without the Union ship suffering any casualties.
+Romeo was one of the vessels earmarked in late April 1865 to patrol portions of the Mississippi River where fleeing Confederate president Jefferson Davis was expected to try to cross the river; Davis was eventually captured in Georgia in May.
+With the war winding down in April and May as a Confederate defeat, Romeo returned to Cairo in May, and was determined to be surplus on May 29 as part of the postwar reduction in the strength of the navy.

-On June 30, she was decommissioned, while stationed at Mound City, Illinois.
+On June 30, she was decommissioned at Mound City, Illinois.
 Romeo and the other surplus tinclads had their armor and protective features, as well as their armaments, removed.
-Including vessels other than tinclads, sixty-three surplus vessels were anchored between Cairo and Mound City, in preparation for sale.
+Including vessels other than tinclads, sixty-three surplus vessels were anchored between Cairo and Mound City in preparation for sale.
 On August 17, she was sold at auction.
 (Note: According to the Official Records of the Union and Confederate Navies, this was in the amount of $7,100 to Nathaniel Williams.
 Mark K. Christ, writing for the Encyclopedia of Arkansas, provides Nathaniel Williams as the name of her purchaser.
 Way's Packet Directory names her purchaser as Edward Williams and gives a purchase price of $7,150.
 The naval historian Myron J. Smith states that Edward Williams paid $7,100 for the vessel.)
-During her time in military service, she had required $11,524.98 in repair costs.
 After her sale, she was converted into a sidewheel steamer.
-Romeo was used in the merchant trade at Evansville, Indiana, captained by J. Ham Throop; one George Throop was her clerk.
+Romeo was used in the merchant trade at Evansville, Indiana, captained by J. Ham Throop; George Throop was her clerk.
 In 1870, she ceased to appear in the shipping registers.